-Logical type is a fundamental understanding in formal logic presented by Bertrand Russell.
-A set of things is a quite different kind of thing to any one of those things – a member or element of that set: they are of different logical type.
-They are quite different kinds of entities, and have different kinds of properties, like a person and a population.
+Logical type is a fundamental understanding in formal logic discovered and set down by Bertrand Russell, famous philosopher and logician.
+A set of things is a quite different kind of thing to any one of those things – a member or element of that set.
+They are of different logical type, which means they are quite different kinds of entities, and have different kinds of properties.
+A simple example is the difference between a person and a population.

 … removes the paradoxes, conundra, and pseudo-problems that have plagued quantum foundations for the past nine decades (Fuchs et al., 2013, 1)

 This is the power of QBism.
 It works.
 But it is a far cry from the world as we know it to be.

 We now know that a phenomenon called decoherence means the physical world is generally determinate throughout, whether observed or not.
 So the generally accepted view is that the world we live in is an ordinary determinate domain, just as seems obvious, except where we go to examine it at submicroscopic levels.
 (This is often called a quasi-classical world, meaning it is to all ordinary intents and purposes an ordinary physical world, as understood in classical Newtonian mechanics, although at quantum levels it behaves very differently.)
 So it seems Qbism could not be correct.